Ruhrpottattacke/easyhttpserver/README.md

 # EasyHttpServer
-Simple and leightweight http server written in Java
+Simple and lightweight http server written in Java